Chickpeas Sit In Silos As Trump's Trade Wars Wage On

 "There's not a lot to run right now, that is the absolute truth," McGreevy says.

-McGreevy says older farmers might decide to just quit before the next go round.
+McGreevy says older farmers might decide to just quit before the next go-round.
 But young farmers might be giving up the keys to the farm if things don't turn around in a matter of months.

 "Young farmers generally have a lot more debt that they are assuming as they are just starting off in their careers," he says.
 "If they are purchasing any property, with prices that we are seeing right now, it's very difficult to cash flow that."